MajedTB/ML-thoughts-experiments/README.md

 # What is this
-This repository is a collection of machine learning project ideas and my own experimental approaches to solving them.
+This repository is a collection of machine/deep learning project ideas and my own experimental approaches to solving them.
 These projects are often inspired by random thoughts or challenges I come across, and the solutions are based entirely on my own ideas without heavily relying on online resources.

 Please note that these solutions may not always be practical or fully optimized, they are meant to be experiments and learning opportunities.